-Philadelphia Mini Maker Faire is a volunteer-organized, family-friendly celebration featuring local do-it-yourself science, art, robots, crafts, tech, music, hands-on-activities, and more.
+Philadelphia Maker Faire is a volunteer-organized, family-friendly celebration featuring local do-it-yourself science, art, robots, crafts, tech, music, hands-on-activities, and more.
 It’s an event where people show what they are making and share what they are learning.

-Philadelphia, the city once known as the “Workshop of the World” becomes host of the first Philadelphia Mini Maker Faire.
+Philadelphia, the city once known as the “Workshop of the World” becomes host of the first Philadelphia Maker Faire.
 The Faire will be a chance to highlight the recent resurgence of Making within the city’s tech, startup, and artistic communities, and for local Makers to connect with each; to connect the city’s manufacturers, artisans, innovators, and inventors with the resources they need to turn their startups and physical products into successful businesses.
-It is with this goal in mind that the organizers teamed up with Pennovation Center to host the event.
-The Center already serves as a hub for innovation in the region, thanks to its research spaces and collaborative atmosphere.
-The Center, along with the Faire, represents a shift in Philly’s potential as a destination space for Makers.
+It is with this goal in mind that the organizers teamed up to create a shift in Philly’s potential as a destination space for Makers.

 Most importantly, it hopes to ignite the spirit of curiosity and DIY mentality that sets the Maker Movement apart, helping redefine Philadelphia as a city of thinkers, doers, Makers.